kookma/TW-Favorites/README.md

 ## Client-Server installation (separate files)
   - For Node.js (server version) download the favorites folder from source folder and paste in your Tiddlywiki plugins folder.
   - For local installation put the favorites folder into your local plugins folder under your wiki folder.

+## Use the KPL
+  - Use the Kookma plugin library (KPL) for installing on single file TiddlyWiki
+  - The KPL is a small tiddler can be optained from https://kookma.github.io/TW-Favorites/

 # Demo
   - Demo: https://kookma.github.io/TW-Favorites/